Table of Contents

 Throughout its 30-year journey, NSE has continuously been putting efforts into achieving major milestones in the global financial market landscape.

-Let us go over the significant milestones that NSE has achieved till now-
+Let us go over about NSE India history and significant milestones that has been achieved till now-

 1992 – The year of the establishment of the NSE to bring transparency and efficiency to the Indian securities market.